leodeslf/leaf/src/front/coding/scss.md

 Partials will be *ignored* by the preprocessor, no equivalent `.css` file will be generated.
 Anyways, they can still be visible and imported.
 The final style sheet, containing all the imported partials by a module, will be processed.

 Partials are identified by an underscore as a prefix.
-When importing them, undescore is ignored.
+When importing them, underscore is ignored.

 Example: